Marwollo/pizza-ordering-task/README.md

 • The solution has to be testable by a non-technical person

 ## Additional information
-Due to technical issues with my OS, I couldn't deploy the code to the Heroku server - but I have my self-hosted server with my own domain with everything manually installed by me (including MySQL server), so the application is there.
+Heroku doesn't have a persistable storage for user-generated content, so it was impossible to use it because of the CMS that's integrated into the app - but I have my self-hosted server with my own domain with everything manually installed by me (including MySQL server), so the application is there.

 Here are the links to access the app: